Updated and revamped for 2018!

 If you're in grades 6-12, join us behind the scenes at our animal shelter to help care for KHS animals, learn more about responsible pet care, and experience the satisfaction that comes from helping others.
 Community Service Saturdays include assisting with socializing the animals and providing them with enrichment, cleaning animal habitats, maintaining shelter facilities, and other daily duties.
 Participants will spend time completing various projects and tasks around the shelter in addition to meeting some of our animals and learning about a topic relating to shelter life.

-- The program fee is $30 per participant per Saturday.
+- We ask for a suggested donation of $10 per participant per Saturday.
 Pre-registration is required to attend.
-Payment is due upon registration, payable to the Kansas Humane Society
+Payment is upon arrival, exact cash or check payable to the Kansas Humane Society

 - Appropriate attire for Community Service Saturdays includes closed-toe shoes with rubber soles, pants, and a t-shirt/jacket

 - If you anticipate the need to cancel your child's enrollment, please notify us as soon as possible.
 Registrations can be switched to a future program date one time; otherwise fees are non-refundable

 - A minimum of 4 participants is required to have a session.
 If 4 participants do not enroll, parents/guardians will be notified no less than 2 days prior to session

 - Participants need to be able to participate in all of the physical and learning activities involved in the day.
 Because of staffing limitations, we may not be able to accommodate special individual needs

 - Unfortunately, we are unable to accommodate youth with severe allergies to animals as they are involved in many volunteer activities

 |Saturday, December 2, 2017--FULL||9:00am - 12:00pm|